A Path Forward: Integration and Advocacy

 To advance government responsibility for clubfoot treatment at national levels and to build experience and examples of successful integration, MiracleFeet works with our in-country partners and stakeholders to develop strategic roadmaps with measurable objectives, defined roles, and workplans.
 Examples of our integration efforts include:

-- Philippines: MiracleFeet supports clubfoot surveillance and care pathways that are being added to the country’s Expanded National Newborn Screening Program.
-This unique and exciting initiative adds clubfoot and three other structural congenital anomalies into the already established newborn screening program.
-Read more about these efforts through Q and A’s with experts Salimah Walani and Dr. Carmencita Padilla.
+- Philippines: MiracleFeet supports adding clubfoot surveillance and care pathways to the country’s Expanded National Newborn Screening Program.
+This initiative adds clubfoot and three other structural congenital anomalies into the already established newborn screening program.
+Read more about these efforts with experts Salimah Walani and Dr. Carmencita Padilla.
+Following our partner’s advocacy, the Philippine Health Insurance System (PhilHealth) lifted the 90-day same case coverage rule allowing weekly Ponseti casting appointments to be covered by insurance.
+Previously, only one casting appointment was funded per quarter so lifting this rule secures the long-term affordability of treatment and encourages more hospitals to include clubfoot treatment in their facilities.
+Full details about the Expanded Newborn Screening Program here.

 - Uganda: A recently published report from the ReLAB-HS consortium highlighted the integration successes and challenges of our supported project, the National Clubfoot Program of Uganda (NCPU), reporting that ”the NCPU represents an innovative approach to integrating rehabilitation services into the health system in a low-income country.”
-Building on years of consistent advocacy, and with MiracleFeet’s support and consultation, the Ministry of Health is now developing a National Congenital Anomalies Framework.
+Building on years of consistent advocacy, and with MiracleFeet’s support and consultation, the Ministry of Health is finalizing a National Congenital Anomalies Strategic Framework (second draft submitted for technical review July 2025).
+A new study to identify opportunities, challenges, and lessons learned for the integration of rehabilitation services into health systems was also published in December 2025 in the Journal of Disability and Rehabilitation highlighting NCPU’s exemplary work.
+In April 2026: Following years of advocacy, clubfoot identification was officially integrated into Uganda’s nationwide Community Health Extension Worker (CHEW) trainings.
+The Ministry of Health recognized MiracleFeet as an early adopter, advancing early detection and referral for children across the country.

-- Pakistan: The Provincial Government of Khyber Pakhtunkhwa (one of the largest provinces in Pakistan) issued an official directive that all public and private health establishments screen and refer clubfoot cases to MiracleFeet-supported clinics across the province.
+- Pakistan: The Provincial Government of Khyber Pakhtunkhwa (one of the five provinces in Pakistan) issued an official directive that all public and private health establishments screen and refer clubfoot cases to MiracleFeet-supported clinics across the province.
+This article details the 3rd Provincial Clubfoot Stakeholders Meeting to accelerate the integration of clubfoot treatment into public healthcare system held in May 2025.

 - Madagascar: Our local partner helped develop the Comprehensive National Rehabilitation Strategy which includes specific plans for provision of clubfoot treatment.